-Ronald R. Browder Co-founded and directs the Ohio Federation for Health Equity and Social Justice, the Dba name of the Health Disparities Collaborative of Ohio Inc, a 501c (3) statewide nonprofit organization incorporated in the State of Ohio and is principally made up of agencies, organizations and individuals concerned about minority and multicultural health, health equity, social justice and the elimination of health disparities for racial/ethnic populations.
-The Federation serves as a mechanism to develop and implement unified and innovative approaches to influence and shape policies and resources regarding minority health, through Advocacy, Community Engagement and Mobilization and Research.
+Ronald R. Browder, Co-Founder, serves as an executive consultant for the Ohio Federation for Health Equity and Social Justice, the Dba name of the Health Disparities Collaborative of Ohio Inc, a 501c (3) statewide nonprofit organization incorporated in the State of Ohio and is principally made up of agencies, organizations and individuals concerned about minority and multicultural health, health equity, social justice and the elimination of health disparities for racial/ethnic populations.

 Ron served as the Executive Director of Children’s Defense Fund – Ohio for seven years beginning in July, 2004.
 He was charged with overseeing all aspects of the children and family agenda for Ohio.
 He brings a unique blend of grassroots activism, political acumen, steadfast determination and personal integrity.
 He has committed his life to advocating for the least fortunate in our society, the poor.
 He led Ohio in the movement to Leave No Child Behind® and to ensure every child a Healthy Start, a Head Start, a Fair Start, a Safe Start, and a Moral Start in life and successful passage to adulthood with the help of caring families and communities.
 During this time Mr. Browder served as a Commissioner for the Ohio Safe Schools Summit convened by the Ohio Attorney General and Governor of the State of Ohio.